telicminds/lokad-codedsl/ReadMe.md

 Lokad Code DSL is used by [Lokad.CQRS](http://lokad.github.com/lokad-cqrs/) (was originally part of it) and is explained in greater detail in [BeingTheWorst Podcast](http://beingtheworst.com/) - Episode 12.

-You can try this out by starting `Sample` project and then changing `Sample\Contracts.ddd` [view Contracts.ddd source] (http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.ddd).
-Code DSL tool will be regenerating corresponding contracts file [view Contracts.cs source] (http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.cs).
+You can try this out by starting `Sample` project and then changing `Sample\Contracts.ddd` (view [Contracts.ddd source] (http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.ddd)).
+Code DSL tool will be regenerating corresponding contracts file as you change and save (view [Contracts.cs source](http://github.com/Lokad/lokad-codedsl/blob/master/Sample/Contracts.cs)).

 Current DSL code generates contracts classes that are compatible with DataContracts, ServiceStack.JSON and ProtoBuf.